vikramsg/vikramsg.github.io/index.md

 author_profile: true
 ---

+I am a Senior Data Engineer working at [Orbio](https://www.orbio.earth/) helping make methane predictions more accurate.
-I am a Software Engineer working at Cervest working to bring ML models to life that predict physical risk to customer assets due to climate change.
+Previously I was a Software Engineer at Cervest working to bring ML models to life that predict physical risk to customer assets due to climate change.

 In a past life, I spent a few years in academia working on various computational physics problems.